mbonsma/bash-workshop/bash-workshop.md

 ls -Fa /
 ```

+The flag `-a` stands for "all": `ls` shows all files and directories, even
+hidden ones.
+The hidden directory `..` is shorthand for the parent directory,
+and the hidden directory `.` is shorthand for the current directory.

 `ls` has many options - we've just seen two.
 To get more information about a
 command, you can use the option `--help`, which will print out the manual page
 for the command.